Lausbert/Exermote/ExermoteInference/README.md

 ## CoreML

 Since I already exported the model as .mlmodel file, implementing it was quite easy.
-The interesting line below is ```let predictionOutput = try _predictionModel.prediction(input: input)```, because that is where the actual calculation is done.
-The initialization of the model inputs was the hardest part about this and as you can see below it is done in a not very ```swifty``` way.
+The interesting line below is ```let predictionOutput = try _predictionModel.prediction(input: input)```, because that is where the calculation is done.
+Actually initialization of model inputs was the hardest part and as you can see below it is done in a not very ```swifty``` way.
 Let's hope that this is due the beta status of CoreML.

 ```swift
 func makePredictionRequest(evaluationStep: EvaluationStep) {